Yu Darvish: 2016 season

-Darvish began the 2016 season on the 15-day disabled list in an effort to continue recovery from the Tommy John surgery he underwent in 2015.
-He returned on 28 May against the Pittsburgh Pirates, pitching five innings with seven strikeouts and one run allowed on three hits as the Rangers went on to win 5–2.
-On 13 June 2016, he was placed on the 15-day disabled list due to neck and shoulder strains.
-On 24 August 2016, he hit his first career MLB home run in an away game against the Cincinnati Reds, the first home run by a Rangers pitcher since Bobby Witt in 1997.
+Darvish began the 2016 season on the 15-day disabled list, still recovering from his Tommy John surgery.
+He returned on May 28, pitching five innings with seven strikeouts and one run allowed on three hits, as the Rangers went on to beat the Pittsburgh Pirates, 5–2.
+On June 13, he was placed on the 15-day disabled list due to neck and shoulder strains.
+He missed more than a month, returning to the mound on July 16.
+On August 24, he hit his first career MLB home run in an away game against the Cincinnati Reds, the first home run by a Rangers pitcher since Bobby Witt in 1997.

+Darvish made 17 starts throughout the season, posting a 7-5 record while compiling a 3.41 earned run average and 132 strikeouts in 100 1/3 innings pitched.

+Darvish started Game 2 of the 2016 ALDS against the Toronto Blue Jays, where he gave up five hits and five earned runs across five innings, as the Rangers lost 5-3 on their way to getting swept.

 2017 season

+On March 25, the Rangers announced Darvish as their Opening Day starter against the Cleveland Indians on April 3.
+He pitched 6 1/3 innings, striking out four batters and conceding five walks, four hits and four earned runs, ultimately taking a no-decision as the Rangers lost 8-5.

-Throughout the entire 2017 season, Darvish was enshrouded in trade rumors as he only had one year left of team control and the Rangers fell further from playoff contention.
-On 23 July, the Rangers stated that Darvish would not be available for trade.
-However, two days later, the Rangers said that the team would be open to trading Darvish for the "right deal".
-On 26 July, Darvish pitched 3 2/3 innings, giving up a career-high ten earned runs, the most ever by a Japanese pitcher in MLB history.
+Throughout the entire 2017 season, Darvish was subject to trade rumors, as he was in the final year of his contract and the Rangers fell further from playoff contention.
+On July 23, the Rangers stated that Darvish would not be available for trade.
+However, two days later, the Rangers said that the team would be open to trading Darvish for the "right deal."
+On July 26, Darvish pitched 3 2/3 innings, giving up a career-high 10 earned runs, the most ever by a Japanese pitcher in MLB history.

 Los Angeles Dodgers (2017)

-On 31 July 2017, the Rangers traded Darvish to the Los Angeles Dodgers for prospects Willie Calhoun, A. J. Alexy, and Brendon Davis.
-He was 4–3 with a 3.44 ERA in nine starts for the Dodgers.
-Overall in 2017, combined with both teams, Darvish made 31 starts with a 10–12 record, 209 strikeouts, 12 wild pitches (7th in the major leagues), and a 3.86 ERA.
+On July 31, 2017, the Rangers traded Darvish to the Los Angeles Dodgers for prospects Willie Calhoun, A.J.
+Alexy, and Brendon Davis.
+On September 7, Darvish became the fastest starter to 1,000 strikeouts in MLB, doing so in 812 innings.
+Darvish was 4–3 with a 3.44 ERA in nine starts for the Dodgers.
+Overall in 2017, with the Rangers and Dodgers, Darvish made 31 starts with a 10–12 record, 209 strikeouts, 12 wild pitches (7th in the major leagues), and a 3.86 ERA.

-In the postseason, he won his one start in the 2017 NLDS, allowing one run in five innings against the Arizona Diamondbacks while striking out seven.
-He also pitched well in the 2017 NLCS against the Chicago Cubs, with one run in 61/3 innings with also seven strikeouts.
+In the postseason, Darvish won his lone start in the NLDS, allowing one run in five innings against the Arizona Diamondbacks while striking out seven.
+He also pitched well in the NLCS against the Chicago Cubs, with one run in 61/3 innings, again with seven strikeouts.